 - if you intend to specify the primary server address BEFORE deployment:

-setup.exe -user <username> -pwd ***** -mng yes -updp \\servername\InterChk\ (Enterprise Console 3)Where <username> is an account with read-access to the update location/CID.
+setup.exe -user <username> -pwd ***** -mng yes -updp \\servername\SophosUpdate\CIDs\Sxxx\[package name]Where <username> is an account with read-access to the update location/CID.
+If you do not want to use cleartext username and password please use the obfuscation utility shipped with Enterprise Console and the parameters

 When you enter a command in this format, the client computers will appear as managed and connected in the 'Unassigned' folder in Enterprise Console and will get Sophos updates.
 Click 'Next'.